inuwamobarak/article-images-generator/README.md

 # Article Image Generation API

-This crash project fetches an article e.g Wikipedia article, processes the article text to extract a summary, and then generates an image based on the summary using the **SegMindAPI** [Segmind SD model](https://www.segmind.com/models/sdxl1.0-txt2img) The application consists of thre main components:
+This crash project fetches an article e.g Wikipedia article, processes the article text to extract a summary, and then generates an image based on the summary using the **SegMindAPI** [Segmind SD model](https://www.segmind.com/models/sdxl1.0-txt2img) The application consists of three main components:

 1. **ArticleProcessor**: Handles fetching, parsing, and summarizing the article.
 2. **SegMindAPI**: Generates an image based on the article summary via the SegMind image generation API.